maheshtnt/react-code-editor/README.md

+##React Code Editor

+# Required npm Packages

+react
+react-create-app
+react-codemirror2
+react-icons
+(Installation procedure and documentation of each of these packages can be found in their respective npm websites)

 # Getting Started with Create React App

 A new react app can be created by making use of react-create-app command in the terminal/command prompt.